 INTERNATIONAL CITY NETWORKS DIRECTORY

-This directory gathers information on international and regional city networks and their key projects.
-The information contained in each profile was provided by the organization concerned and was not modified either by the United Nations or GCH.
-The directory is not by any means exhaustive.
-It is meant to be an evolving tool that facilitates access to networks that represent cities and local authorities and urban partnerships and initiatives, and enhances their visibility in International Geneva’s ecosystem.
+The information contained here has been provided by the networks themselves and has not been modified by the Geneva Cities Hub.
+The Directory is not by any means exhaustive.
+It is an evolving tool that facilitates understanding of the activities of networks that represent and work with cities and other local and regional governments and enhances their visibility in International Geneva’s ecosystem.

 C40 is a network of nearly 100 cities working to deliver the urgent action needed right now to confront the climate crisis.
 Mayors of C40 cities are committed to using a science-based and collaborative approach to help the world limit global heating to 1.5°C and build healthy, equitable and resilient communities.